-This post was sponsored by Maple Leaf Foods.
+This post was sponsored by Maple Leaf Foods in 2017.

 Being a picky eater isn't always something you can grow out of though.
 Sometimes a person is particular about what they eat because they have food allergies, or a sensitive stomach (something to think about the next time you hear a kid complaining about their dinner).